fortidg/gcp-fgt-a-p-existing/README.md

 FortiGates can be managed by putting `https://<fortigate-public-ip>:8443` into the url bar of your favorite browser.
 These IP addresses will be part of the Terraform outputs upon using apply.

 This terraform will use existing customer subnets/networks.
-It is assumed that Cloud NAT router and cloud nat are already configured in the "untrust" subnet.
-If that is not the case, un-comment those stanzas in the resources.tf file.
+It is assumed that Cloud NAT router and cloud nat are already configured in the "untrust" and "ha/management" subnets.

 This terraform assumes that customer networks already have firewall rules in place.
 You will need to update them based on the below link: